Kan Nakamura: RISE

+Rise up the ranks

 Nakamura was scheduled to participate in the 2019 RISE World Series super featherweight tournament, held on July 21, 2019, in Osaka, Japan.
 He faced the more experienced Ryuki in the semifinals of the four-man tournament.
 Nakamura lost his RISE debut by unanimous decision.
 Two of the judges scored the bout 30–28 in Ryuki's favor, while the third judge scored the bout 30–29 for Ryuki.

 Nakamura faced Hirokatsu Miyagi at Rise on Abema on July 12, 2020, following a year-long absence from the sport.
 The fight was contested at 70 kg.
 He suffered his second professional loss, as Miyagi won the fight by split decision, with two judges scoring the bout 30–29 for Miyagi, while the third judge awarded an identical scorecard to Namakura.

 Nakamura faced the former Krush Super Bantamweight and K-1 Super Featherweight champion Taiga at RISE WORLD SERIES 2021 Osaka on July 18, 2021, in a -62 kg catchweight bout.
 The two fighters were engaged in a brief onstage scuffle during the pre-fight face off, as Taiga shoved Nakamura after the latter stuck a middle finger in Taiga's face.
 Nakamura notched his first victory with RISE, as he won the fight by majority decision.
 Two judges scored the fight 29–28 for Nakamura, while the third judge scored it an even 28–28 draw.
 Nakamura came to the next day press conference wearing a cast and revealed that he had suffered a broken finger in training three weeks before the fight.

 Nakamura was present in the audience during the RISE WORLD SERIES 2021 Yokohama event and entered the ring after the Naoki and Taiju Shiratori match took place, demanding a title fight.
-Although he was dismissed by Naoki, Nakamura was later called out by YA-MAN who offered Nakamura an fight in open finger gloves.
+Although he was dismissed by Naoki, Nakamura was later called out by YA-MAN who offered Nakamura a fight in open finger gloves.
 The fight between the two was officially announced at a RISE press conference on October 13, 2021.
 It took place at RISE World Series 2021 Osaka 2 on November 14, 2021, and was contested at lightweight (62.5 kg).
 Nakamura lost the fight by unanimous decision, with all three judges scoring the bout 29–28 for YA-MAN.